Kecal7/ITNetworkFinalProject/README.md

 1. Clone the repository:
 2. Open the project folder in your IDE
-3. Run `main.py` using Python 3.10 or higher
+3. Run `main.py` using Python
-4. Follow the instructions in the console or browser (if applicable)
+4. Follow the instructions in the console or browser

 ## 🧪 Testing